radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

 are downloaded and the state re-materialised from scratch.
 This is too slow.

-The daemon also allows apps not written in radicle or Haskell to have access to a radicle interpreter.
+The daemon also allows apps not written in radicle or Haskell to have access to a radicle interpreter by maintaining *local machines*.

 Proposal
 ---------

 The radicle daemon is an executable which starts a server which listens for HTTP requests on a specific port.

 The API uses JSON.

 - Query a machine, that is, run an expression against it.